 Jim Mueller has been playing the fiddle since 1977 and is primarily interested in Southern fiddle styles.
 He plays fiddle with the Growling Old Geezers String Band, and For Old TimesÕ Sake.
 He has performed and taught at dances and festivals throughout California and the United States, including the Festival of American Fiddle Tunes in Port Townsend, Washington, the Swannanoa Gathering, in Asheville, North Carolina, and the Lark in the Morning Summer Music Celebration.
 In his spare time, Jim is a Professor of Mathematics at Cal Poly, San Luis Obispo.

-David Bragger, festival artistic director, teaches old-time fiddle, banjo and mandolin to students of all ages and levels.
-He is also the host of the Old Time Tiki Parlour which produces concerts, workshops, CDs and films by the best old-time musicians alive, including Kirk Sutphin, Dan Gellert, Bruce Molsky, Paul Brown, Bob Carlin, Eric & Suzy Thompson, Mike Compton, Joe Newberry, Scott Prouty, etc. David is in high demand as a fiddle teacher at festivals and has private students in four continents!
+David Bragger, our festival artistic director, is the old-time fiddle and banjo guru of Los Angeles.
+He directs the UCLA Old-Time String Band Ensemble and is the founder of the Old-Time Tiki Parlour, which produces CDs, videos, concerts and workshops by the best old-time musicians alive.
+David is in high demand as a fiddle teacher at festivals and has private students on four continents!
 He is renowned for his ability to break down tunes and bowing with ease and clarity.
 David also plays banjo, fiddle and mandolin in the old-time stringband Sausage Grinder and in several local dance bands.

 Susan Platz is a powerful fiddler from Illinois who now resides in Los Angeles.
 She fiddles and sings for the old-time band Sausage Grinder with her bandmate David Bragger, our artistic director.
 She is especially fond of harmonizing and playing fiddle duets.
 Her debut CD of fiddle duets with David Bragger is expected later this year.